mclumd/julia/README.md

 # Julia Demo

 ## Installation
-Ensure the Baxter and Workstation are setup as described here: http://sdk.rethinkrobotics.com/wiki/Workstation_Setup
+Ensure the Baxter and Workstation are setup as described [here](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup).

 For Ubuntu 14.04:
 ```